-Suspect in disappearance of Pfc.
-Vanessa Guillen is identified
+Pfc.
+Vanessa Guillen bludgeoned to death on Army base, family attorney says

 After Guillen went missing in April, her car keys, room key, identification card and wallet were found in an armory room where she was working that day.

 "Our hearts are broken.
 We feel pain, frustration and devastation.
 This shouldn't have happened.
 We demand a congressional investigation.
-We demand the truth," attorney Natalie Khawam said in a statement.
+We demand the truth," Khawam said in a statement.

 "If this could happen to Vanessa, this can happen to any one of our sisters, daughters and mothers.
 There's no reason why a young beautiful girl who joined the Army, to honorably serve our country, should be in a shallow grave near on our own turf."